Lucas-Inglese/Trading-Strategy-Factory/README.md

 # Trading Strategy Factory
 **Trading Strategy Factory** is a Python codebase designed to assist you at any stage of your quant trading journey: from data import to live trading, including robustness testing...
-(All the possibilities are detailed here.)
+(All the possibilities are detailed below.)
 ![Live Trading Results](https://github.com/Lucas-Inglese/Trading-Strategy-Factory/raw/main/Results/Live%20Trading.png)